 - Put = -$44

-- Direction of stock move
+- Direction of the stock move

-- Magnitude (size) of stock move
+- Magnitude (size) of the stock move

-- Time frame of stock move
+- Time-frame of the stock move